-Since 2019, we have published four open calls for research and have commissioned over 30 research projects.
+Since 2019, we have published five open calls for research and policy projects and have commissioned over 30 research projects.
 Our projects comprehensively cover all major aspects of central banking and financial supervision and our programmes consist of a series of projects oriented around specific challenges such as sustainable crisis response and recovery.

 We have also funded projects at the request of the NGFS such as the NGFS climate scenarios and the NGFS Case Studies of Environmental Risk Analysis Methodologies.

 We are always looking to form new collaborative partnerships that strengthen the financial system’s ability to manage climate- and environment-related financial risks and mobilize capital for green and low-carbon investments.
 One-third of INSPIRE-commissioned projects have buy-in from central bankers.